smmckay/quex-mirror/doc/source/01-basic-concepts/lexical-state-machine.rst

 Lexical Analyzers
 =================

+This section elaborates on the scientific context of lexical analysis.
+The terms 'information' and 'information transfer' are reflected briefly.
+Then two means of information representation, namely 'pcitures' and 'writing' are discussed.
+Writing as it refers to a sequential data stream is what lexical analysis is about.
+The remainder of this section presents a common approach to find patterns in sequential data streams, i.e. state machines.

+Information is that what informs :cite:`wiki:Information`.
+It contains knowledge, to be observed by a conscious observer, or data.
+In particular, an automated system may receive data containing instructions to be implemented.
+Information is always conveyed as content of a message.
+Information, as we know it, only exists in the context of information transfer over space and time.

-Information transfer either relies on writing or pictures.
+Information transfer either relies on 'writing' or 'pictures'.
 Pictures, are known to convey information very efficiently--quasy in parallel [#f3]_.
 In general, the image oriented human mind experiences pictures as something very tangible.
 However, the range of possible statements merely extends the range of known objects.
 The efficiency of pictures as means of communication depends on the intuitive understanding of their graphical elements.
 Since intuition is relative this imposes restrictions on the precision of a picture's statement.
 Further, a picture tends to loose all of its information, as soon as the cultural context changes in which it has been developed [#f4]_.
+While 'pictures' are a powerful means to reflect over configurations of physical objects :cite:`Szeliski2010computer`, they are not optimal for transport of information over space and time.

 Writing is a form of sequential data transfer.
 It requires knowledge of the language being used.
 However, the range of describable things extends beyond